joolstorrentecalo/gitlab-foss/doc/user/group/access_and_permissions.md

 1. In the **Restrict access by IP address** text box, enter a list of IPv4 or IPv6 address ranges in CIDR notation.
 This list:
    - Has no limit on the number of IP address ranges.
+   - Has a size limit of 1 GB.
    - Applies to both SSH or HTTP authorized IP address ranges.
 You cannot split this list by type of authorization.
 1. Select **Save changes**.